 FAQs about Birmingham, past and present

-The Archives and Heritage Service has a wide range of resources; information about Birmingham present and past, Birmingham newspapers, maps, photos, local guides, and history.
+The Archives, Heritage and Photography Service in the Library of Birmingham has a wide range of resources; information about Birmingham present and past, Birmingham newspapers, maps, photos, local guides, and history.

 Listed below are some of the questions we have received, in case the answers will help you with your research.
 There are also some weblinks to sites which may be useful to you.